Updated: Aug 2024

 <aside>

 - Burning Rosebank's oil and gas would produce more CO2 than the 28 poorest countries do in a year.
-This would also bust UK climate targets - Rosebank is not compatible with a safe climate.
+Rosebank would bust UK climate goals and is not compatible with a safe climate.
+Experts are clear: we already have enough oil and gas fields in production to meet our energy demands.

 - Some of Rosebank’s vast oil profits could flow to a company that operates in illegal Israeli settlements in Palestine.

-- Rosebank's pipeline would cut through a Marine Protected Area, which poses a direct threat to protected marine life.
+- Rosebank's pipeline would cut through a Marine Protected Area and directly threatens protected marine life.

 - People want change: not the same rip-off energy system where oil giants walk off with massive profits while we’re left with higher bills, declining jobs and a worsening climate crisis.
 It’s time for a rapid and just transition to homegrown clean affordable energy that prioritises community and justice.

-- Rosebank has drawn widespread public opposition including 700 scientists and experts, 200 organisations and celebrities, trade unionists, 400 faith leaders, 40 MEPs and MPs from every major political party.
+- Rosebank has drawn widespread public opposition including over 1 million people, 700 scientists and experts, 200 organisations and celebrities, trade unionists, 400 faith leaders, MPs from every major political party, and 40 MEPs.

 </aside>